francoiscabrol/gitmaster/README.md

 `gmaster help` list the commands:

 ```
+Actions
  | dump   Dump the list of repositories in the .gitmaster file
  | init   Clone all repositories defined in the .gitmaster file
  | fetch  Fetch each repositories
  | status Show the status of each repositories
  | pull   Pull each repositories
+ | clone  Clone the repository
+ | help   Show this help
+Params
+ | --dir    Directory where to execute the actions.
+Ex: gmaster --dir ~/Workpace.
+By default, it is the current directory.
+ | --level  Levels of recursion.
+Ex: gmaster --level 2.
+By default, level is set to 1.
+ | --group  If defined, show the repositories grouped by status.
+Ex: gmaster status --group.
+By default, it is inline.
+ | --branch If defined, show the branch names.
+Ex: gmaster status --branch
 ```

 Several commands can be executed in the same run.